 Peter’s shooting companion is Finn, an eight-year-old liver-coloured, flat-coated retriever, described by his master as “the worst-behaved dog in history”, yet “a tireless and enthusiastic worker – when he puts his mind to it”.

 Although Finn has been known to display flashes of brilliance in his work, he is easily distracted by the ladies of his species.

 “He prefers chercher les femmes to finding the pheasants!
 And he’s not above having a dominance competition with other males; as a result, he’s not always welcomed enthusiastically at driven shoots.
 He’s also a bit of a thief.”

-Finn’s favourite lady is a lurcher called Twiglet, who belongs to Georgia, Peter’s teenaged daughter.
+Finn’s favourite lady is a lurcher called Twiglet, who belongs to Georgia, Peter’s teenage daughter.
 There’s no doubt, however, about who is top dog in this relationship.
 “The sad truth is that she outsmarts him most of the time!”

 So how and when did Peter get into shooting?